luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 certbot --nginx
 ```

 That will automatically detect the new subdomain config and create/extend your existing certificate(s).
-Now you can restart the `nginx` service for changes to take effect:
+Restart the `nginx` service for changes to take effect:

 ```sh
 systemctl restart nginx